 Understanding why your child has knock knees is important.
 Our physicians are here to provide the answers you need and the care you can count on.

-A condition that causes the knees to tilt inward while the ankles remain spaced apart, knock knees (genu valgum) are a common part of the growth and development process.
-While having knock knees between the ages of two and five is quite normal, children who show signs of the condition earlier or later in life might need treatment.
+A condition that causes the knees to tilt inward while the ankles remain spaced apart, knock knees (genu valgum), are a common part of the growth and development process.
+While having knock knees between the ages of 2 and 7 is quite normal, children who show signs of the condition earlier or later in life might need treatment.

 Specific treatments and services may vary by location.
 Please contact a specific location for more information.